 Year R - End of Early Years Foundation Stage Assessments

 In the Early Years Foundation Stage children are assessed against the seven areas of the EYFS.
 These assessments are made throughout the course of the year.
 At the end of the EYFS children are judged as to whether they have achieved a ‘Good Level of Development’ (GLD).
 To achieve GLD, children must achieve the Early Learning Goal in the three prime areas of learning (Personal, Social and Emotional Development, Physical Development and Communication and Language) alongside the specific areas of Mathematics and Literacy.
 As is the case for the Year 2 staff, our Year R staff moderated their judgements extensively both within and across school and at Hampshire moderation sessions.

-Our 2017 end of key stage data was based on 25 children in the cohort.
-Each pupil was worth 4% in total and 12% of the class had identified special educational needs.
+Our 2018 end of key stage data was based on 25 children in the cohort.
+Each pupil was worth 4% in total.